h1dz/Pen-Testing/README.md

 The following scripts are not final versions yet, but still work fine.

 ## smb3num.sh
-This bash script will enumerate SMB shares on port 445
+This bash script will enumerate SMB shares on port 445 & save results to a .txt file.
 -lists shares
 -share info
 -crackmap